mariobox/Hugo-Source/content/about.md

 * I am a frequent traveler both for business and pleasure.
 So far, I've visited 55 different countries.

-* I enjoy [reading](../reading/) books about marketing, personal development and biographies.
+* I enjoy [reading](../reading/) books about marketing, invetsting, personal development and biographies.

-* Other topics of interest to me are: personal finance and investing, self-directed learning and web development.
+* I'm also interested in self-directed learning, education reform, and digital self reliance.

 <a name="3"></a>

 ### About This Site ###

-This site is a DIY project I started to learn and practice front end web development techniques.
-If you want to know about the latest implementation details of this site read the [colophon](../colophon/).
+This site is a DIY project to learn how to design and deploy a basic website.
+If you want to know what are the tools and technologies behind this site [it's all here](../colophon/).

 <a name="4"></a>